 Is your pantry filled with high-sodium pasta side dishes, breakfast cereals loaded with sugar, and crackers and chips coated with artificial flavors and colors?
 Processed foods are a fact of life in this busy world we live in.
-While it would be nice to eat a balanced diet of nothing but home cooked meals made from whole foods, it's just not possible for most people.
-This articles will show you how to reduce the amount of salt, sugar and artificial flavors you consume in the processed foods you eat by making simple tweaks and changes to the way you prepare these products.
+While it would be nice to eat a balanced diet of nothing but home-cooked meals made from whole foods, it's just not possible for most people.
+This article will show you how to reduce the amount of salt, sugar and artificial flavors you consume in the processed foods you eat by making simple tweaks and changes to the way you prepare these products.

 By choosing plain, unflavored processed foods and then dressing them up with fresh fruits, nuts, cheeses and veggies, you can boost their fiber content, vitamin content and most of all, flavor and texture.
-Here are some ways to make five common processed foods in your pantry a little healthier and a lot more tasty.
+Here are some ways to make five common processed foods in your pantry a little healthier and a lot tastier.
 Don't forget to read and compare the nutrition labels of your packaged and processed foods.

 Cereals and Breakfast Foods